Kocián Šolc Balaštík > Prague, Czech Republic > Firm Profile

 Corporate income tax

-Companies may select a calendar year or a fiscal year as its tax year.
-Tax declarations must be filed within three months after the end of the tax year.
-Companies that are subject to a statutory audit or are using a certified tax advisor for preparation and submission of the declaration are automatically granted a three-month extension.
+Companies may select the calendar year or a fiscal year as their tax year.
+Tax declarations must be filed within four months after the end of the tax year.
+Companies that are subject to a statutory audit or are using a certified tax advisor to prepare and submit the declaration are automatically granted a two-month extension.

-Capital gains realized by a Czech or another EU parent company on the transfer of shares in a subsidiary established in the Czech Republic or another EU country are exempt from tax if the parent company maintains a holding of at least 10 % of the subsidiary for an uninterrupted period of at least 12 consecutive months.
-Capital gains realized by a Czech or EU parent company on the transfer of shares in a subsidiary in a contracting country (that is a third country that has entered into a tax treaty with the Czech Republic) are also exempt from tax if the following conditions are met:
+Capital gains realised by a Czech or another EU parent company on the transfer of shares in a subsidiary established in the Czech Republic or another EU country are exempt from tax if the parent company maintains a holding of at least 10% of the subsidiary for an uninterrupted period of at least 12 consecutive months.
+Capital gains realised by a Czech or EU parent company on the transfer of shares in a subsidiary in a contracting country (which is a third country that has entered into a tax treaty with the Czech Republic) are also exempt from tax if the following conditions are met:

 - The parent company has held an ownership interest of at least 10% in the subsidiary for at least 12 consecutive months (this condition may be fulfilled subsequent to the date of the transfer).